apache/apex-core/operator_development.md

 ### End Window call

 This call signals the end of an application window.
-In case of Word Count Operator, we emit the updatedCounts to the output port if the sendPerTuple flag is set to false.
+With regards to Word Count Operator, we emit the updatedCounts to the output port if the sendPerTuple flag is set to false.

 ### Teardown call

 This method allows the operator to gracefully shut down itself after releasing the resources that it has acquired.
-In case of our operator, we call the shutDown method which shuts down the operator along with any downstream operators.
+With regards to our operator, we call the shutDown method which shuts down the operator along with any downstream operators.